Regular Expressions

 We used the following methods in re

-in this section.
+in this chapter.
 The names of the methods

 are indicative of the functionality they perform: search or